 The festival promotes participation by local residents, particularly young people, through community outreach programs utilizing teams of performers and music educators that will visit several Maui schools.
 These teams will discuss with students the history of the Hawaiian Steel Guitar, demonstrate playing techniques and the importance of the Hawaiian Steel Guitar in the Hawaiian music genre and perform Hawaiian music to encourage interest and participation at the festival's hotel workshops.

-The Maui Steel Guitar Festival is presented each year by non-profit Arts Education for Children Group and produced by HIMELE - The Hawaii Institute for Music Enrichment and Learning Experiences.
+The Maui Hawaiian Steel Guitar Festival has been presented each year through 2019 by non-profit Arts Education for Children Group and produced by HIMELETM - The Hawaii Institute for Music Enrichment and Learning Experiences.
 The festival is presented for public awareness, education and entertainment.
 Funding for the festival, free and open to the public, comes from grants, donations and other underwriting and in-kind contributions.
 This program is supported in part by the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.
 Please see the "Support Us" section of this website for others who help make this festival possible.